jlumbroso/affirmative-sampling/README.md

 - **Affirmative Sampling**: This novel algorithm conserves the properties of the Distinct Sampling family of algorithms (because it also uses a hash function to be insensitive to repeated elements), but allows the target size of the sample to be a function of $n$, the number of distinct elements in the source data set—to be precise, the size of the sample is supposed to be $~k \cdot \log \frac n k + k$, logarithmic in the number of distinct elements.
 This is important, because the accuracy of estimates inferred from a random sample depend on how representative the sample is of the diversity of the source data set, and Affirmative Sampling calibrates the size of the sample to deliver accurate estimates.

-## Intuition
+## Intuition of How the Sample Grows

-The intuition of the algorithm is that the sample is divided into two parts: A fixed-size part (`sample_core`) that will always be of size $k$; and a variable-size part (`sample_xtra`) that will grow slowly throughout the process algorithm.
+The novel property of the algorithm is that it grows in a controlled way, that is related to the logarithm of the number of distinct elements.
+The sample is divided into two parts: A fixed-size part (`sample_core`) that will always be of size $k$; and a variable-size part (`sample_xtra`) that will grow slowly throughout the process of the algorithm.
 Depending on its hashed value, a new element $z$ might either be DISCARDED, REPLACE an existing element of the sample, or EXPAND the variable-size sample, see diagram below:

 ```
 REPRESENTATION OF THE SAMPLE DURING THE ALGORITHM         |   OUTCOMES FOR NEW ELEMENT z